 Foods for Optimum Oral Health

 Smart snacking also can keep your mouth in good shape.
 Resist the urge to snack frequently — the more often you eat, especially between meals, the more likely you are to introduce acid attacks on your teeth.
 If you do snack, choose wisely.
-Forgo sugary treats such as hard or sticky candy and opt for nutritious choices such as raw vegetables, fruits, plain yogurt, cheese, milk and popcorn.
+Forgo sugary treats such as hard or sticky candy and opt for nutritious choices such as raw vegetables, fruits, plain yogurt and popcorn.
 Remember to brush after snacking to keep cavities at bay.
 If you can't brush, rinse your mouth with water to get rid of food particles.

 In addition to healthful eating, oral health problems can be prevented by practicing good oral hygiene, such as brushing teeth with fluoridated toothpaste twice a day, flossing once a day, drinking fluoridated water and seeking regular oral health care.